YahnisElsts/plugin-update-checker/README.md

 ### GitLab Integration

 1. Download [the latest release](https://github.com/YahnisElsts/plugin-update-checker/releases/latest) and copy the `plugin-update-checker` directory to your plugin or theme.
-2. Add the following code to the main plugin file or `functions.php`:
+2. Add the following code to the main plugin file or `functions.php` and define how you want to check for updates from Gitlab (refer to: [Gitlab: How to Release an Update](#how-to-release-a-gitlab-update)):

 	```php
 	require 'plugin-update-checker/plugin-update-checker.php';